Our current global transportation paradigm wastes more than 50% of every gallon of fuel it consumes.

 - Wind

-Curves and speed will have the same effect on efficiency as grade.
+Curves and speed have the same negative effect on efficiency as grade.

-Precipitation causes loss of traction which decreases total pulling power and increases time and fuel consumption.
+Precipitation causes loss of traction which decreases total towing capacity and increases time and fuel consumption.

 Traffic congestion and slowing for population centers results in loss of momentum.